amandaprintz/Bear-with-me/README.md

 # Bear with me

 First assignments in JavaScript.
-The mission was to create a small website which serves no purpose.
+The mission was to create a small website which serves no purpose. <br>
 You can visit the site [here.](https://bear-with-me.netlify.app/)

 # Built with